 In May 1945, 48 POWs were beaten by guards with fists and clubs, while in June, 70 POWs were beaten with a garrison belt for no apparent reason.
 In another incident in June, the Japanese paymaster entered the mess hall while the POWs were eating.
 He made a comment about the food and for no apparent reason, no one said anything back to him, he took off his belt and hit the POWs sitting near where he was standing in their faces with the belt.
 By the time he finished, he had hit all 200 POWs in the mess hall.
 From there, he went to the barracks that housed Naval personnel and Marines and hit all 200 men inside with his belt.
 The welts from the beating could be seen on their faces for days afterward.

-On one occasion, the American planes bombed the camp with incendiary bombs.
+On one occasion, American planes bombed the camp with incendiary bombs.
 The reason for this was that the Japanese had identified the camp as a factory.
-What kept the camp from burning down was it was raining.
+What kept the camp from burning down was that it was raining.
 Morgan noted that after the rain, the Japanese guards left the camp to look for their families.
 The town near the camp was destroyed in the air raid.
+On July 13, 1945, the POWs were forced into their barracks and remained in them during the air raid.
+It was reported that POWs were injured and the barracks were destroyed.